Teams with a Zero

 #1 Utah State at Nevada, Wed – Nevada 76, Utah State 73

 My updated bracket can be found below.
 Currently, the weighting is 99% this season’s results and 1% last year/pre-season.
 This bracket (as well as my previous brackets) are a projection of where I think the teams will be as of Selection Sunday.
 In other words, it includes their future schedule, for better or for worse.

 Six automatic bids are being swapped out in this update.

 Atlantic Sun- Liberty (Lipscomb)

-My latest bracket has three bids going to first timers, with Grambling State, Sacred Heart, and Abilene Christian taking a spot.
-Wichita State (7), Xavier (5), Providence (5), West Virginia (4) Seton Hall (3), Miami FL (3) and Iona (3) would see multiple year streaks of tournament appearances snapped if this bracket would hold.
-Grambling State would be ending a 41 year drought and Furman would be ending a 38 year drought with conference automatic bids.
-San Francisco, an at large selection in my current bracket, would be ending a 20 year drought.
+My latest bracket has three bids going to first timers, with Grambling State, Gardner Webb and Abilene Christian taking a spot.
+Wichita State (7), Villanova (6), Arizona (6), Xavier (5), Providence (5), West Virginia (4), Butler (4), Seton Hall (3), Miami FL (3) and Iona (3) would see multiple year streaks of tournament appearances snapped if this bracket would hold.
+Grambling State, Brown, Rider, and Texas State would be ending droughts of at least 20 years with an automatic bid.
+Toledo and San Francisco I have securing an at large bid, would be snapping a drought of 38 and 20 years, respectively.